1. How long does Dropbox keep my files after I delete my account?

 If you use the Dropbox mobile app, you can download individual files onto your device to view offline.

-If you use Dropbox Paper, you can download your Paper documents into Word or Markdown files from dropbox.com.
+If you use Dropbox Paper, you can export your Paper documents from dropbox.com.